 Why is working your back essential?

-The back is made up of several muscle groups, including the lats, trapezius, rhomboids, and lumbar.
-These muscles not only support your spine, they also play a crucial role in your daily movements and athletic performance.
-Strengthening this area not only improves your posture, but also your strength for compound exercises like deadlifts and pull-ups.
+The back is made up of several muscle groups, including the latissimus dorsi, trapezius, rhomboids, and lumbar vertebrae.
+These muscles not only support your spine, but also play a crucial role in your daily movements and athletic performance.
+Strengthening this area not only improves your posture but also your strength for multi-joint exercises like deadlifts and pull-ups.

 Pull-ups on the fixed bar

-Pull-ups are a classic for working the lats and gaining width.
-With a pronated grip (palms facing forward), you work the lats and middle trapezius muscles more.
+Pull-ups are a classic way to work your lats and gain width.
+With a pronated grip (palms facing forward), you work your lats and middle trapezius muscles more.

-- Variation: If you are just starting out, use an assistance band to perform the movement correctly.
+- Variation: If you are a beginner, use an assistance band to perform the movement correctly.

 - Tip: Incorporate a wide grip to emphasize back width work.